 The role of regulation in Data Protection

-As the incidence increases data breach, governments in various countries, including Indonesia, have drafted regulations to strengthen the protection of personal data.
+As data breach incidents increase, governments in various countries, including Indonesia, have designed regulations to strengthen personal data protection.

 The Personal Data Protection Law (PDP law) passed in Indonesia in 2022 is an important milestone in digital information protection efforts.
 This law requires data controllers to maintain the security of personal data and notify if a leak occurs within a certain period of time.